medcal/github-learn/README.md

 # github-learn
-you can learn from it if you first study
+you can learn from it